 Since ski manufacturers do not consider skier ability when they set edges in the factory, we use a combination of ability and the manufacturer's specs to set the side edge.
 We are happy to produce any side edge bevel you wish.
 The more side bevel incurred dictates the grip it will have on the snow.
 Typical side edge bevels are 1.0 - 3.0 degrees.

 We like to treat the base of your ski or board with a thorough "massage" of fiberlene-- this removes any micro-hairs still present after stone grinding.
 Once we are content with the condition of the base we will apply Swix wax for an iron on waxing.
-We generally use Swix's CH7 or CH6 for most tunes, which is superior to any bulk wax used in many other shops.
+We generally use Swix's CH7 or CH6 for most tunes, which is superior to the wax used by many other shops.

 Secret: Ask about Aspen's special BLING wax developed by Head Technicians Bryan Duncan and Ty Morris for a lightning quick ride.